nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/arcitect_QuickStart.md

 <img src="./../img/arcitect-ARCPanel-Investigation.png" width="650px">

+---

-## Add contributors
+### Add contributors

 In the section "People" click "ADD PERSON" to add at least one contributor

 <img src="./../img/arcitect-ARCPanel-Investigation-people.png" width="650px">

+---

 ## Add a study to your ARC

 <div class="container">
   <div style="padding-right: 50px">

-  Cick "Add Study" in the sidebar and enter an identifier
+  Click "Add Study" in the sidebar and enter an identifier

   </div>